yuyichao/explore/julia/new_gc/bit_swap.md

 ## GC bits

-The main idea of the change is based on the observation that we don't really need to change the GC marked bit.
+The main idea of the change is based on the observation that we don't really need to change the GC mark bit.
 Instead, we could ignore the mark bit during the marking phase and using a different bit for the actual marking instead.
-At the same time, we also decide to completely separate the old bit and the marked bit so that whether an object is old or young can be determined by a single bit instead of `marked ^ queued`.
+At the same time, we also decide to completely separate the old bit and the mark bit so that whether an object is old or young can be determined by a single bit instead of `marked ^ queued`.

 In summary, the new GC bits scheme consists of the following GC bits